Note: This story has been revised and updated in preparation for the 2026 event.

 Where do I get tickets?

-Tickets are available for purchase online ahead of the event, but act fast - they're selling out rapidly and are expected to reach their limit soon.
+Tickets are available for purchase online ahead of the event, but act fast - every year, these sell out rapidly, so don't miss out!

 How do I dress?

-Despite the sunny vibes, it's still going to be a bit chilly out there, with temperatures hanging around 20 degrees Fahrenheit.
+Despite the sunny vibes, it's still going to be a bit chilly out there.
 And those breezy winds?
 They'll add a little extra nip in the air.
 But hey, no need to let the cold put a damper on the fun, right?
-This is after all a winter beer fest.
+This is, after all, a winter beer fest.
 Just pop on those shades, layer up like a pro, and maybe toss in some hand and feet warmers for good measure.

 Once you've got the basics sorted, it's time to think about accessories!
-We absolutely adore seeing your funky hats, awesome costumes, and those iconic pretzel necklaces.
+We absolutely adore seeing your funky hats, awesome costumes, and those iconic pretzel necklaces (though there are rumors of a hot dog necklace, too...).
 So, let's gear up and head out for some serious fun!

 What time does the fun start?